wouterpeere/GHEtool/README.md

 ## Main contributors
-Wouter Peere, KU Leuven & Boydens Engineering (part of Sweco), wouter.peere@kuleuven.be Tobias Blanke, RWTH Aachen, blanke@sij.fh-aachen.de
+Wouter Peere, KU Leuven & Boydens Engineering (part of Sweco), wouter.peere@kuleuven.be Tobias Blanke, FH Aachen, blanke@sij.fh-aachen.de

 ## References
 Cimmino, M. (2018). _pygfunction: an open-source toolbox for the evaluation of thermal response factors for geothermal borehole fields_.
 In _Proceedings of eSim 2018, the 10th conference of IBPSA- Canada_.
 Montréal, QC, Canada, May 9-10.